Vishwajit1610/Weekday-Finder/README.md

 # About Weekday-Finder

-IDK, the program just helps you find the day of the day.
+IDK, the program just helps you find the day of the week.